zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Real Floor                | RS       |   78          |    ```FLOOR, R1 [A,R2]```              |  GLE          |

-The real format integer not greater algebraically than the real number at the effective address is stored in register R1.
-The result is compared to zero to set the CCR.
+The real format integer not greater algebraically than the real number at the effective address is stored in register `R1`.
+The result is compared to zero to set the `CCR`.
 A _word-addressing exception_ can occur.

 p.
 120 (7 ops codes)